Histology of blood vessels

 The intima and adventitia are similar in structure and function to arteries but the media is much thinner due to significantly less smooth muscle and elastic tissue.
 Veins therefore do not have the same capacity for elastic recoil and vasoconstriction as arteries.
 Blood is propelled forward by contraction of surrounding muscles and pressure gradients created during inspiration and expiration.
 Reverse flow is prevented by the presence of venous valves.

-The flaccid walls of veins predispose them to compression and penetration by tumour and inflammatory processes.
+The flaccid walls of veins predispose them to compression and penetration by tumor and inflammatory processes.

-- Kumar V. et al Robbins and Cotran Pathologic Basis of Disease, 7th edition, Elsevier Saunders 2005
+- 1. Kumar V, et al. Robbins and Cotran Pathologic Basis of Disease, 7th edition, Elsevier Saunders 2005.